DieracDelta/DieracDelta.github.io/posts/2023-07-06-async-traitorous.md

 }
 ```

+These functions subtly different. `example_1` returns an `impl Future`, so the type will be known at compile time, whereas `example_2` boxes and pins the future, so its type will only be known at run time.
+We need this to be able to represent the type in other type definitions.

-These functions are the same in signature to the rust compiler (or, at least I think they are...).
-Note the trait bounds.
-The output will be `Send` and `Sync` iff it is possible (e.g., if the future itself is `Sync` and `Send`, `Pin<Box<...>>` will be `Send` and `Sync`).
-This is useful s.t. that the future and references to that future can be passed between threads.
+And, note the trait bounds.
+The output of `example_2` will be `Send` and `Sync` iff it is possible (e.g., if the future itself is `Sync` and `Send`, `Pin<Box<...>>` will be `Send` and `Sync`).
+This is useful because now, both the returned future and references to this future can be passed between threads.

 Note: `example_2`'s type signature is particularly bad.
 The `future`'s crate has two type aliases to make this easier: